 Research is a reoccurring activity.
 I recommend you build it into your weekly schedule.
 Perhaps the day after a class and a few days before your next class.
 You will research in preparation for class in addition to building your knowledge base for your dissertation.

 The research tools and resources are constantly changing.
 You will always be learning and adapting.
-Examples - Our Library website will be changing summer 2023.
+Our website changed May 2024!

 Keep a Research Journal or a record of your research.
 Document what you have found, requested/received, and what is useful and why.